 I’m never quite sure where the ‘black’ or the ‘garden’ elements relate to Lasius niger.
 In our garden these ants look more of a very dark brown and are to be found under the patio slabs, in the flower pots, creating small piles of earth along the edge of the lawn or most often as not, attempting to tunnel their way into our kitchen!

-Out of about 11,000 ant species worldwide there are about 50 that frequent the UK.
+Out of about 11,000 ant species worldwide there are about 50 that are common in the UK.
 The common black garden ant is one of the most robust and prolific to be found on our shores.
 Colonies can grow to around 15,000 workers, but the average is between 5,000 to 7,000 ants.

 During the winter an ant colony will remain dormant.
 Only when the weather starts to warm will the worker ants set out to forage.
 Garden ants will eat a variety of food, from nectar, soft fruits and small insects to honeydew from aphids and anything sweet and sugary they can find in the kitchen.